firstandthird/hapi-generate-sitemap/README.md

 }
 ```

-And you will get something like:
+And you will get back something like:

 ```html
 <style>